ohjay/spellcast/info.md

 > You're a wizard, Harry.

-This is a virtual spellcasting demo in which you take control of your "wand" (i.e. your phone) and cast spell(s).
+This is a virtual spellcasting demo in which you take control of your "wand" (i.e. your smartphone) and cast spell(s).
 It was created as a final project for the Harry Potter DeCal at UC Berkeley.
-The idea is that the user would hold his/her smartphone in front of a computer while calling out an incantation and brandishing the phone "wand."
-On-screen the user would be able to see his/her wand moving around, along with the effect of the spell that he/she casts.
+The idea is that the user would hold his/her phone in front of a computer while calling out an incantation and brandishing the phone "wand."
+On-screen the user would then be able to see his/her wand moving around, along with the effect of the spell that he/she casts.

 ## Spell List
 - Wingardium Leviosa